Help

 Open the DOA app and go to the Premium section.
 Payment is handled securely by Creem — you'll be directed to their payment page.
 Subscriptions are monthly or annual and renew automatically until cancelled.
 DOA never sees or stores your card details.

 You can cancel any time from inside the DOA app under account settings, or by contacting us at support@deviceopticalaid.com.
-Cancellations take effect at the end of your current billing period — you keep Premium access until then.
+Cancellations take effect at the end of your current billing period, so you keep Premium access until then.
 You won't be charged again after cancelling.

 Your account moves to the free tier automatically.
-Your prescription profiles are saved — you won't lose anything.
+Your prescription profiles are saved, so you won't lose anything.
 You'll be limited to 3 hours per day and one active prescription until you resubscribe or earn another free Premium period through feedback.

 You can delete your account from the app settings, or by contacting us at support@deviceopticalaid.com.
 All personal data is permanently deleted within 30 days of the request.
 If you have an active subscription, cancel it first to avoid further charges.